Paul-Orlando/Paul-Orlando/README.md

 - Temperature tuned to the use case — not left at default
 - Failure modes addressed — iteration caps, moderation, fallbacks
 - Production considerations documented — memory, security, deployment

----

-The key additions are the **AI Product Visualization section** between the agent table and Core Skills, and **AI Product Visualization** added to your Disciplines line.